Retention

 Tone: Informative, no pressure

-Share 2–3 specific improvements or features launched since they canceled.
+Share 2 to 3 specific improvements or features launched since they canceled.
 If they left because of a missing feature and you've built it, this is your strongest card.

 Email 3: "Come back with a deal" (Day 21-30)